 Providers can continue to claim usual SIL costs for eligible participants in hospital or isolated in alternative accommodation.
 Alternative accommodation will also be claimable through the short term accommodation support item.

 From 25 October 2020, providers can use a new ‘irregular SIL supports’ claim field in the myplace provider portal when a SIL support is delivered in unexpected or unplanned circumstances.
 For example, when a participant cannot attend their day program due to illness or if a family stay has been cancelled.
-Details are in the NDIS Price Guide and the Provider SIL Pack.
+Details are in the NDIS Pricing Arrangements and Price Limits and the Provider SIL Pack.

 If you have a participant residing in SIL who is diagnosed with COVID-19 you must immediately notify the NDIS Quality and Safeguards Commission .